 Frequently, a prominent pulse is obvious where the horse’s digital artery runs over the fetlock.
 In a severe case, this digital pulse (which is where the blood flows into the foot) will be pounding on all four feet.

 Mild, chronic laminitis can be confused with other sorts of lameness.
 Look out for the following:

 - A pony that ‘feels his feet’ and so may be intermittently lame, especially on rough ground

 - Odd shaped feet — indicated by rings in the hoof wall that are wider at the heel than at the toe.
 Dropped soles, with wider than normal white lines, and flat feet are also common

 - Recurrent hoof infections, due to the weak horn growth

 - Visible red bruising within the hoof, particularly obvious when the farrier trims the horse’s feet

 If you suspect laminitis

 First, contact the vet.
-Severe cases will need painkillers and other treatment urgently — this may include frog supports, medication to control blood pressure, and treating any underlying illness that may be causing the laminitis — while mild, chronic cases will require planned action involving both vet and farrier.
+Severe cases of laminitis in horses will need painkillers and other treatment urgently — this may include frog supports, medication to control blood pressure, and treating any underlying illness that may be causing the laminitis — while mild, chronic cases will require planned action involving both vet and farrier.
 If laminitis is suspected, never force the horse to walk or exercise.

 It is possible to tape frog supports onto the feet to help relieve pressure on the laminae.
 There are now several types of tape-on support available, from purpose-designed pads or rubber wedges to homemade bandage supports.
 Purpose-designed frog supports can be obtained from the Laminitis Clinic – visit: www.laminitisclinic.org.
 If you are unsure how to apply frog supports, consult your vet.